Syndamia/latex-projects/README.md

 # latex-projects
-All of my LaTeX documents
+All of my LaTeX documents from high school.
+This repository will stay up as an archive.

-This has a new home at [https://gitlab.com/Syndamia/School-Projects/-/tree/master/LaTeX](https://gitlab.com/Syndamia/School-Projects/-/tree/master/LaTeX).
+The files have a more proper home, over at [https://gitlab.com/Syndamia/School-Projects/-/tree/master/LaTeX](https://gitlab.com/Syndamia/School-Projects/-/tree/master/LaTeX).